FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/new-wave-9-developer-grant-recipients.md

 ## Wave 10 and Other Upcoming Grants

 Wave 10 proposals are due Tuesday, August 31, by 11:59 p.m.
 PT for priority consideration.
-You can also find examples of previous proposals [here](https://github.com/filecoin-project/devgrants/labels/proposal-type%3Aopen).
+You can also [browse examples of previous open proposals on GitHub](https://github.com/filecoin-project/devgrants/labels/proposal-type%3Aopen).

 Additionally, there are other grants that Filecoin Foundation is currently funding: